FAQs

 - Successors and Estates

-- An Authorized Legal Representative (ALR) is someone who is legally authorized under state and federal law to make decisions for the beneficiary.
-You’re an ALR if you are selected by the eligible beneficiary with legal capacity, you have Power of Attorney, are a conservator or legal guardian, are a...
+- An Authorized Legal Representative (ALR) is legally authorized under state and federal law to make decisions for the ABLE beneficiary.
+An ALR is whoever has been selected by the eligible beneficiary with legal capacity OR has Power of Attorney, is a conservator or legal guardian, spouse, parent,...
 Read more

 - Can there be more than one Authorized Legal Representative (ALR)?